 People can also use video chat services to spend time with family members and friends.
 Loved ones can offer support during difficult times or simply provide a change of pace.
 Try scheduling these meetings ahead of time and use them as motivation to complete a project or task.

-For families with children with ADHD, the European ADHD Guidelines Group recommend the use of behavioral parenting strategies.
-These techniques may help reduce disruptive behavior.
+For families with children with ADHD, the European ADHD Guidelines Group recommend the use of

 People should contact their healthcare provider if they experience any new or worsening symptoms of ADHD that interfere with their ability to function on a daily basis.